gitana/alpaca/README.md

  * /components/alpaca-core (just the basic fields)
  * /components/alpaca-extra (just the advanced fields)

-#### Tests

-The unit tests are build and located in the `/tests` directory.

-### Running the Unit Tests
+## Running the Unit Tests

-The unit tests are written using QUnit.
+The unit tests are written using QUnit and are located in the `build/package/tests` directory.
 You will need to run them using your web browser but in order to do that, you first need to mount the `build/package` directory into your web server.
 The Ant script provides a helper target to let you do this.

 First, create a file called `custom-local.properties` in the root of your Alpaca project.
 In it, define a single